 Spring for some people means it is time to plan and start your garden.
 Selecting plants that are safe for dogs will go a long way in preventing toxicities from occurring.
 Keep in mind that some dogs can enjoy digging as much as we do so avoid planting toxic bulbs such as hyacinths, tulips, daffodils and certain lilies.
 Fertilizers and mulch can be toxic as well so store them in an inaccessible area like a shed when not in use and do not allow your dog in the garden area.

 With spring generally comes spring cleaning.
 Be aware that many household cleaning products are harmful to dogs so follow instructions as posted on the label and store all chemicals out of reach when not in use.
-Check out our ten most common household toxicities for more information.

 With spring rains come spring mud, keep your dog’s feet dry and your house clean by keeping a towel near the door and perhaps in your car as well.